 Through HomeKit, you can control the lights with Siri, asking her to switch them on and off, dim to a specific brightness, switch to a pre-set scene, and more.

-The only big downside is that Hue can be a little pricy, not least because you need to a hub to enable to bulb's smart features - they won't work on their own, unlike some other brands.
+The only big downside is that Hue can be a little pricy, not least because you need that hub to enable the bulbs' smart features - they won't work on their own, unlike some other brands.